 Extending and Distributing the QCAD Community Edition

 To develop open source or commercial/proprietary plugins or script add-ons for QCAD, you don't require any special developer license.
 Your plugins and add-ons may be distributed together with QCAD, under any license you choose (see GPLv3 exceptions).
 You may for example distribute the QCAD Community Edition (under GPLv3), together with your own, proprietary plugins and charge the end user a license fee of your choice.
 Such a package must contain the GPLv3 license file as well as the GPLv3 exceptions file.

 Any modifications and additions which are made to the QCAD source code itself may only be redistributed under the GPLv3 (optionally with exceptions).
 Note that such direct modifications are usually not necessary, since almost all aspects and tools of QCAD can be easily extended or modified through plugins and script add-ons.

 However, if you for example discover and fix a bug in the QCAD source code or port the QCAD source code to a new platform, those changes must be distributed under the GPLv3 (optionally with exceptions).

 Extending and Distributing QCAD Professional

-You can also choose to distribute your plugins and script add-ons as a separate product without QCAD and leave it up to the user to purchase and maintain their respective QCAD licenses.
+You can also choose to distribute your plugins and script add-ons as a separate product without QCAD Professional and leave it up to the user to purchase and maintain their respective QCAD Professional licenses.
 In that case, no royalties are required to be payed to RibbonSoft.

-An end product that consists of QCAD and proprietary plugins or script add-ons must not be distributed under the name 'QCAD' or 'QCAD Professional'.
+An end product that consists of QCAD and proprietary plugins or script add-ons must not be distributed under the name "QCAD", "QCAD Professional" or "QCAD/CAM".
 Instead, you can choose your own product name.
 You may mention in the product documentation or about dialog that your product uses QCAD technology.